ker0olos/fable/README.md

 We recommend that you check [fable-community/example](https://github.com/fable-community/example), it has a great quick start guide.

+> Can I use prefixes like "$"?

+No, Fable was built from the ground up to only support slash commands, prefixes are an entirely different thing that requires the bot to manually monitor all incoming messages in a server.
+We won't add prefixes to Fable, but you can go tell discord to add custom prefixes to "slash" commands instead of slash for all bots.

 > How are you keeping Fable free?